ThySinner/crail-notebook/crail-source-code-structure/storage/storage-server.md

 3. The StorageTier intializes a StorageServer with the given configuration and arguments.
 4. The StorageServer starts as a thread.
 5. Creates a Namenode RPC client.
+6. Builds a ConcurrentLinkedQueue which contains RPC connection to each NameNode.
+7.